mhartmann8/Benchmark-for-MOT-Metrics-using-Synthetically-Degraded-Tracking-Data/README.md

 - create a folder e.g. PROJECT_NAME
 - change into folder PROJECT_NAME
 - create the folders data; results
+- change into the folder synth_tracks_bm
-- clone the gitlab repository
+- clone the gitlab repository into that folder

           git clone https://github.com/mrhartmann/benchmark-mot-metrics.git